 Salesforce natively allows you to segment this on stage, last activity, probability, and owner.
 This allows for quick insights into the pipeline health, areas for focus (both for potential and coaching) and gamification through leaderboards to promote effective sales behaviors in accordance with key business strategies.

-For more information on the many other Salesforce CRM metrics and other data analytics solutions for enterprises, contact Ad Victoriam Solutions.
+For more information on the many other Salesforce metrics in your CRM and other data analytics solutions for enterprises, contact Ad Victoriam Solutions.